FAQ

 You also can check this tutorial by Wolkenkratzer (German).

-Or you can buy it from some suppliers online.
+Or you can buy it from some suppliers online:

-Some of them are e.g. Paraglider Line Measurement Tool by Mountain Ride Aviation, Rail Check from High Adventure, or the Travel Light Measuring Paragliding Tool from Christian Deacu.
+More websites where you can purchase the equipment are e.g. Paraglider Line Measurement Tool by Mountain Ride Aviation, Rail Check from High Adventure, or the Travel Light Measuring Paragliding Tool from Christian Deacu.

 What does a paraglider check involve except line measurement and trimming?